 When applied externally, it displays anti-bacterial and anti-inflammatory properties that are effective against wounds, bruising and burns.

-Apply (as oil, strong infusion or tincture) to eczema, acne, varicose ulcers, nappy rash, minor infections, tinea, styes, burns, sunburn, cuts, wounds, sores, ulcers, insect bites & stings, head lice, bruises, sprains, tension headaches, gout & arthritic pain, shingles.
+Apply (as infused oil, essential oil, strong infusion or tincture) to eczema, acne, varicose ulcers, nappy rash, minor infections, tinea, styes, burns, sunburn, cuts, wounds, sores, ulcers, insect bites & stings, head lice, bruises, sprains, tension headaches, gout & arthritic pain, shingles.
 Add to baths for muscle tension & spasm or after childbirth; rubb on chest & inhaled for chest infections, coughs, colds & catarrh; tea or dilute tincture as a gargle for sore throats, tonsillitis & hoarseness, mouthwash for mouth ulcers & inflamed or infected gums, douche for leucorrhoea.
 Also delicious as a fresh tea in the summer – especially with fresh chamomile and fresh mint.
 Just one or two flower-heads is enough.
 To make your own essential oil you will need 1Kg of the dried flowers to make 10ml of pure essential oil.

 Reviews